Devvz/docker-pterodactyl/README.md

 - 5) Queue listeners (Start Worker Queue):
 `supervisorctl start pterodactyl-worker:*`
 `systemctl enable supervisor`
-- In the docker-compose.yml, do we need to run the following to symlink the new configuration file into the sites-enabled folder?
+- Run the following to symlink the new configuration file into the sites-enabled folder
 `ln -s /etc/nginx/sites-available/pterodactyl.conf /etc/nginx/sites-enabled/pterodactyl.conf`
 `systemctl restart nginx`
+*Log: This can be done via a symlink (somehow) or, alternatively, by simply copying the file into both directories in the `docker-compose.yml`*

 ## Deploy